flowchartsman/handlebars/README.md

 }
 ```

-Actually, raymond perfoms automatic string conversion.
+Actually, handlebars perfoms automatic string conversion.
 So because the first parameter of the helper is typed as `string`, the first argument will be converted from the `10` integer to `"10"`, and the helper outputs:

 ```html
 10 VALJEAN